imp0s5ible/odin-coroutines/README.md

 - There is no way to have a tiny in-line stack with no allocations (i.e. for small coroutines that are created/called often)

 ## (Known) Non-portable Parts
-- We currently assume the stack grows downwards (from high towards low addresses)
+- We assume the stack grows downwards (from high towards low addresses)
-- We currently assume that the stack pointer is stored at offset 16 in the `jmp_buf` struct, and that setting this alone is enough to transplant the call stack.
-This seems to be the case for Odin's libc on Windows, but may not be the case for other platforms and implementations of libc
+- We assume the architecture has such a thing as *a* stack pointer, and that setting it to a valid address is enough to switch the call stack out.
+This is not always the case i.e. wasm is a stack based VM, and ARM has more than one stack pointer.